Page images

 We all know that the Germans are a nation of philosophers; but how very much this is the case we are amusingly reminded when we observe that a recent number of "Die Literatur", the leading German book review, contains criticisms of no fewer than forty new philosophical works, ranging from new theories and reprints to histories of philosophic movements in weighty tomes.

-Karin Michaelis, of "The Dangerous Age", who has practically become a German author, has written a new 'novel called in English "The Seven Sisters" (Kiepenheuer, Potsdam).
+Karin Michaelis, of "The Dangerous Age", who has practically become a German author, has written a new novel called in English "The Seven Sisters" (Kiepenheuer, Potsdam).
 The remarkable gift of Mrs. Michaelis (whose husband is an American) for portraying feminine emotions has not deserted her in her latest book, and the interweaving history of the seven sisters, told in their letters to one another, is most cleverly done.
 The most appealing thing about the book is its true femininity; the story is of little account, the gradual revealment of the seven personalities most fascinating.

 Professor Ernst Barthel, whose new philosophy has already been mentioned in this place, has founded a Gesellschaft